All Episodes

 The music part, I love.

-It can ruin the part that I love so much.
+The business part, it can ruin the part that I love so much.

 That's why no one enjoys porn.

-Sorry, I should have said that.
+Sorry, I shouldn't have said that.

 No, but it's true.